-In the Welsh village of Cwm Gwaun in Pembrokeshire (the Gwaun valley in Welsh), near Fishguard, locals are keeping old traditions alive by celebrating the New Year, known as Hen Galan and Calennig, 13 days after everyone else.
+In the Welsh village of Cwm Gwaun in Pembrokeshire (the Gwaun valley in Welsh), near Fishguard, local people are keeping old traditions alive by celebrating the New Year, known as Hen Galan, 13 days after everyone else.
 The people of Cwm Gwaun use the Julian calendar, which is currently 13 days behind the commonly used Gregorian calendar.

 Back in the 1700s, the people of Cwm Gwaun used the Julian calendar (named after the Roman Julius Caesar in 45 AD).
 Controversially, this was replaced in 1752 by the Gregorian calendar, which is the most commonly used calendar today.
 Pope Gregory XIII had approved the change to the Gregorian calendar nearly 200 years earlier in 1582 but it took until 1752 for it to be fully adopted.
 Most countries and communities in the world converted to the Gregorian calendar hundreds of years ago - Cwm Gwaun didn't!